cafehaine/randomscripts/README.md

  * aurgraph.py: Create a graph of the aur packages that depend on packages made by a specific maintainer.
 Great to see how many computers you could infect if you decide to go rogue with a package you own 🤷
  * min\_cpu\_freq.sh: When you really need to use those last few battery percents.
+ * pixel flasher: A love2D app to flash colors on a screen in order to unstuck pixels.